-Directed Off Site - Formerly a Managed Move/ Monitored Transfer
+Directed off site - formerly a Managed Move/ Monitored Transfer.

-Direction off- site (formerly Managed moves) are decided at IYFA meetings.
+Directions off- site (formerly Managed moves) are decided at IYFA meetings.
 These are designed to offer a student who is at significant risk of suspension or permanent exclusion, the opportunity to start afresh at a new school.
 Initially the student will be on a six-week trial period at the new school, this can be extended if required.
 If this is successful, they will move there permanently.
 Parents must consent to this.

-- A managed move is now called off site direction - A monitored transfer is now called off site direction risk of PEX - It becomes a permanent move when the off site direction is successful.
+- A managed move is now called off site direction - A monitored transfer is now called managed move to avoid a PEX - It becomes a permanent managed move when the off -site direction is successful.